HongyiFu/play-java-jooq-seed/README.md

 ### Notes
 1. The seed was tested using Java 14.0.1, Play 2.8.2, PostgreSQL 12.3.

-2. To work with PostgreSQL's CITEXT, you need to configure a `<forcedType>` for the code-generator to generate the right type (String instead of Object) and also set in `application.conf` the connection parameter `stringtype = unspecified`.
-The exact mechanic is unclear to me but you can find more details [here](https://github.com/jOOQ/jOOQ/issues/7093).
+2. The seed makes use of PostgreSQL's CITEXT.
+To work with PostgreSQL's CITEXT, you need to configure a `<forcedType>` for the code-generator to generate the right type (String instead of Object) and also set in `application.conf` the connection parameter `stringtype = unspecified`.
+You can find more details [here](https://github.com/jOOQ/jOOQ/issues/7093).
+This is shown in the seed.

 3. The seed makes use of jOOQ's "returning" feature which automatically refreshes all columns of the record that was just inserted/updated.